Multisensory Reading Clinic

 What is Dyslexia?

-Dyslexia from Greek and Latin means: dys = difficulty, lex = words, ia = abnormal condition.
-Therefore it means difficulties with words and it involves, expression, organization, reading, writing and spelling of words!
+Dyslexia, from Greek and Latin, means: dys = difficulty, lex = words, ia = abnormal condition.
+Therefore, it means difficulties with words, involving expression, organization, reading, writing, and spelling.

-A child may be considered dyslexic if his achievement in spoken language, reading, spelling, penmanship, and other associated language skills falls below his age level, physical condition...and conventional educational opportunity - an excerpt from Dr. Samuel Orton's explanation, 1925, 1928.
-1937
+A child may be considered dyslexic if his achievement in spoken language, reading, spelling, penmanship, and other associated language skills falls below his age level, physical condition, and conventional educational opportunities—an excerpt from Dr. Samuel Orton's explanation (1925, 1928, 1937).

 A more detailed explanation: